-We continue to render refuse removal services to our communities.
-However, it should be noted that our efforts are hampered by some sections of our residents who continue to dump illegally in prohibited areas.
-I hereby thus make a call to all our residents to act responsibly, respect the environment and keep general waste in designated areas where the municipality can access and collect for disposal.
+The municipality continues to constantly render refuse removal services to our communities, in particular the township.
+However, it should be noted that our efforts are hampered by some of our residents who continue to dump illegally in prohibited areas.
+I hereby thus make a call to all our residents to act responsibly and respect the environment.